Luke-Wilson/blog/source/_posts/Intro-to-Flexbox-pt2.md

 This is handled by <code>align-content</code>, which has a default value of <code>stretch</code>, meaning that the wrapped lines will stretch to fit the height of the container.
 Let's get rid of the space between the rows by adding <code>align-content: flex-start;</code> to our container's CSS:

 ![](/images/2017/02/ac4.png)

+Now our rows are all bunched up at the top of the container, instead of being spread out vertically.
+If we changed it to <code>align-content: flex-end</code>, the rows would be bunched up at the bottom of the container.

+<code>align-content</code> is just like <code>justify-content</code>, except that the latter handles spacing along the main axis, whereas <code>align-content</code> handles spacing along the cross axis.

 {% blockquote %}
 <code>align-content</code> summary: